 There are two types of insomnia: primary and secondary.
 Primary insomnia isn’t caused by another health condition.
 It may be due to stress, changes in your environment, or other factors.
-Secondary insomnia is caused by another health condition such as asthma, depression, or arthritis pain.
+Secondary insomnia is caused by other health conditions such as asthma, depression, or arthritis pain.

 Insomnia can be short-term (acute) or long-term (chronic).
 Acute insomnia lasts for less than a month.
 It’s usually caused by something temporary, like stress from a job loss or family conflict.
 Chronic insomnia lasts for more than a month.
 It can be caused by an ongoing problem, like anxiety or depression.

 There are many different types of sleep disorders, but insomnia is by far the most common.
 Insomnia can affect people of all ages, but it is most common in adults.
 There are several different factors that can contribute to insomnia, including depression, medical conditions, medications, stress and anxiety.

 How to Deal with Insomnia

 If you’re one of the millions of people who suffer from insomnia, you know how frustrating it can be.
 Insomnia can make it hard to fall asleep and stay asleep, leaving you feeling exhausted during the day.